evennia/evennia/docs/source/Python-basic-tutorial-part-two.md

     > evennia shell

-You will now be in a Python prompt managed by the IPython program.
+If you did this call from your game dir you will now be in a Python prompt managed by the IPython program.

     IPython ...
     ...